ReplenishRadar vs NetSuite: Full ERP vs Focused Inventory Planning

 If you need a full ERP, keep NetSuite.
 If you need inventory management for Shopify and Amazon, ReplenishRadar does it for 80% less with zero implementation.

+If you are searching for a NetSuite alternative for inventory planning, you are probably paying for more ERP than you need.
 Oracle NetSuite is the most widely deployed cloud ERP in the world.
-It handles financials, CRM, HR, manufacturing, warehouse management, procurement, and inventory -- all in one platform.
+It handles financials, CRM, HR, manufacturing, warehouse management, procurement, and inventory - all in one platform.
 It is powerful.
 It is also $1,500+/month before implementation, customization, and training.

 The question is not whether NetSuite is good.
 It is whether you need all of that to manage inventory for your Shopify and Amazon business.